 Relate, the relationship charity, have commented that “people reach a stage of life where they have more money, their children have left home and they are suddenly alone together with no other distractions leaving couples wondering whether they really do want to spend the rest of their lives together.”

 The proposed changes have been welcomed by Family Lawyers.
-Many believing that the existing 50-year-old law is completely outdated, creating unwanted animosity and hostility between the parties to the Divorce.
+Many believe that the existing 50-year-old law is completely outdated, creating unwanted animosity and hostility between the parties to the Divorce.
 This often spreads, leaving a damaging effect on any children of the family.

 In addition, the new reforms will bring in a minimum time frame for the divorce proceedings of 6 months.
 This makes sure there is a chance for reflection on the situation and allows for the divorce to be reversed, if the couple want to turn back and try again.
 At the moment the law does not have a minimum period of time before the divorce to be finalised.